schoeneberg/class-code-documentation/docs/wrapper_ha.rst

   Get full dictionary of the transfer functions for given redshift 'z'.
 Set 'output' to at least 'mTk' and/or 'vTk'.
 To input z>0, you need to set z_pk > z in the input.
 See :func:`get_transfer_and_k_and_z` for input parameter descriptions.

+.. function:: get_sources()

+   Returns a dictionary of all source functions that CLASS stores, as well as the k and tau arrays

 .. function:: sigma(R,z, h_units = False)

   Returns :math:`\sigma(R,z)` for the total matter power spectrum